Petit Champlain

 Petit Champlain (/fr/) is a small commercial zone in Quebec City, Quebec, Canada.
 It is located in the neighbourhood of Vieux-Québec–Cap-Blanc–colline Parlementaire in the borough of La Cité-Limoilou, near Place Royale and its Notre-Dame-des-Victoires Church.
 Its main street is the Rue du Petit-Champlain at the foot of Cap Diamant.
 It is claimed that it's the oldest commercial district in North America.

 In French it is referred to as a quartier (neighbourhood) although it is not an official one recognised by the City.
 It is named after Samuel de Champlain, who founded Quebec City in 1608.

 Attractions

 Rue du Petit-Champlain

 Rue du Petit-Champlain is around 0.16 miles long, and runs from its convergence with Rue Sous-le-Fort in the north to Boulevard Champlain in the south.

 Rue du Petit-Champlain fresco

 The fresco painted on the side of the building at 102 rue du Petit-Champlain is a trompe-l'œil measuring 100m^{2} (900 ft^{2}).
 It represents the history of the district, the bombardments of 1759, the landslides, and the fires which have occurred in the district.

 Breakneck Stairs

 The Breakneck Stairs or Breakneck Steps (French: Escalier casse-cou), Quebec City's oldest stairway, were built in 1635.
 Today they are a popular viewpoint for tourists to view rue du Petit-Champlain.

+In popular culture

+A red door on Rue du Petit-Champlain, which serves as an emergency exit for the Théâtre Petit Champlain, was used as a filming location in the 2016 South Korean television series Guardian: The Lonely and Great God.
+In the series, the door represents a portal through which the characters played by Gong Yoo and Kim Go-eun travel between South Korea and Quebec City.
+Following the programme's broadcast, it became a popular photography destination for fans and one of the city's best-known examples of television-induced tourism.